-Second DUI Nevada – DUI Lawyer of Goodman Criminal Lawyer
+Second DUI Nevada – DUI Lawyer of Goodman Criminal Defense Attorney

 A second DUI charge within Las Vegas is not something to be taken lightly.
 While it is still considered as a misdemeanor, the penalties are far more severe.
 It is vital that the assistance of an experienced Las Vegas DUI lawyer is obtained to ensure that the negative consequences of a second drunk driving conviction can be avoided by having the charges reduced, or outright dropped.